sh13ld0n/JMM2025/README.md

 This is my work that is based upon <https://g4m.code4math.org>

-the brownie is a lie
+the brownie is a lie, and so is the cake